Public university graduates, rejoice!

 But with 43 million Americans owing some amount of student debt, ensuring you choose to earn your degree at a school that will provide a healthy return on your investment is becoming a more and more important criteria for college selection.
 And in general, public schools will give you the best bang for your buck.

-At the other end of the scale, for-profit private schools see some of the worst ROIs on our list, with the first appearing at number 208.
+At the other end of the scale, for-profit private schools have historically seen some of the worst ROIs on our list.

 In a February, 2014 article, The New York Times referenced a number of lawsuits pending against private, for-profit colleges, noting, "Though they vary widely in quality, for-profit schools have drawn scrutiny in recent years for aggressive recruiting, high prices, low graduation rates and heavy borrowing by students who often have poor job prospects afterward."
 (In one recent decision reported by The Washington Post, a federal judge ordered for-profit Corinthian Colleges to pay $550 million to the Consumer Financial Protection Bureau, "resolving a year-long lawsuit against the for-profit chain for allegedly steering students into predatory loans.")